-You’ll need a real estate licence to work in NSW as a real estate agent, but it’s a little more involved than just acquiring that single licence.
+First things first, you’ll need a real estate licence to work in NSW as a real estate agent.
+However, it’s a little more involved than just acquiring that single licence.

-One more thing.
-You won’t be able to work as a Class 2 real estate agent unless you’ve completed the assistant agent course and had 12 months industry experience.
+One more thing: you won’t be able to work as a Class 2 real estate agent unless you’ve completed the assistant agent course and had 12 months of industry experience.
 This entry-level course is composed of five core units and was previously called the Certificate of Registration.
 It will qualify you to work in property management, sales and other client-focused roles.
-Find out more about how to become a real estate agent in NSW, and how to become a Class 2 real estate agent in NSW.

 Now let’s get back to how to get a Class 1 real estate licence.
-To be eligible for a Class 1 licence you need to complete the Diploma of Property – Agency Management (CPP51119), which qualifies you to work independently and act as a licensee in charge (also called an LIC).
+To be eligible for a Class 1 licence, you need to complete the Diploma of Property – Agency Management (CPP51122), which qualifies you to work independently and act as a licensee in charge (also called an LIC).

 An LIC can conduct transactions that are paid in and out of the agency’s trust account.
 It also means they can work as a real estate principal, strata management principal, an agency manager and agency director.